openmetalio/openmetal-docs/docs/kubernetes-guides/deployment/kops.md

 Create a file named `app-creds.sh`

 - Replace `<ip-address>` with the IP address of your OpenStack cloud.
-If you dont know the URL to your keystone service, you can find it in the OpenStack dashboard or by running `openstack endpoint list`.
+If you dont know the URL to your Keystone service, you can find it in the OpenStack dashboard or by running `openstack endpoint list`.
 - Replace `<secret-id>` with the id from the previous step.
 - Replace `<secret>` with the secret from the previous step.